 The Commission meeting includes public input as well as candidate interviews.
 Members of the public may speak on behalf of or against any applicant during the opening portion of the meeting, prior to the first interview.
 Such comments are limited to five minutes.

 The Application asks for up to five letters of recommendation.
-The letters may be sent directly to the applicant so that they may be included in the application packet, or they may be mailed directly to the Selection Office.
+The original letters may be sent directly to the applicant, in a sealed envelope, so that they may be included in the application packet in the unopened envelope, or they may be mailed directly to the Selection Office.
 Additional letters after five will not be distributed to the Commissioners.
-Additional letters (up to five) received after the packets have been distributed to the Commissioners will be made available to them at the Commission meeting.
+Additional letters (up to five) received after the packets have been distributed to the Commissioners will be made available to them at the Commission meeting, but no more than eight.
 In addition, the Judicial Selection Office provides each Commissioner at the meeting with a list of individuals writing on behalf of each candidate.

 The agenda for the Commission meeting includes the following items: